 - Additional welfare reform cuts were introduced in the Spending Review and Autumn Statement 2015.
 Despite the removal of the April 2016 Tax Credit cuts, many of these cuts will still apply in Universal Credit as will the other changes outlined in the Summer 2015 Budget.
 The Government still aim to make a further £12 billion savings by reducing welfare provision by 2020. - On 28 October 2015 Newcastle City Council's Business Cabinet agreed the approach outlined in the report 'Newcastle's response to the next five years of the Government's welfare reforms'.
-This builds on our partnership working and, in particular, the Universal Credit Triage Trial by extending this approach to all services working with residents affected by the welfare reforms. - Your Homes Newcastle (YHN) have delivered energy advice training to 300 frontline staff so that they can support tenants experiencing energy problems and identify ways to reduce energy bills. - Moneywise Credit Union's year end statistics show a 9% increase in membership and a 13% loan book growth. - The Illegal Money Lending Team and YHN undertook a week of action in December 2015 to raise awareness of the dangers of loan sharks.
-163 people received 'Stop Loan Shark' training. - Active Inclusion Newcastle has been shortlisted for the Local Government Chronicle's Partnership of the Year award 2016.
+This builds on our partnership working and, in particular, the Universal Credit Triage Trial by extending this approach to all services working with residents affected by the welfare reforms. - YHN have delivered energy advice training to 300 frontline staff so that they can support tenants experiencing energy problems, or identify ways to save money on energy bills. - Moneywise Credit Union's year end statistics show a 9% increase in membership and a 13% loan book growth. - The Illegal Money Lending Team and YHN organised a week of action in November 2015 to raise awareness of the dangers of loan sharks. - Active Inclusion Newcastle has been shortlisted for the Local Government Chronicle's Partnership of the Year Award. - January's Financial Inclusion Group seminar will focus on employment support.
+For further information email financial.inclusion@newcastle.gov.uk or phone 0191 277 7529.